Jean Guillaume Barthélemy Thomières

-Jean Guillaume Barthélemy Thomières (/fr/; 18 August 1771 - 22 July 1812) was a French officer of the French Revolutionary Wars and the Napoleonic Wars.

-He spent most of his career as a staff officer and before being given command of a brigade during the Peninsula War.
-He was killed in action at the Battle of Salamanca.
+Brigade-General Jean Guillaume Barthélemy Thomières (/fr/; 18 August 1771 - 22 July 1812) was a French Army officer who served in the French Revolutionary and Napoleonic Wars.
+He spent most of his career as a staff officer and before being given command of a brigade during the Peninsular War, where he was killed in action at the Battle of Salamanca.
 Thomières is one of the names inscribed under the Arc de Triomphe.

 Military career

-Thomières joined the army of the French First Republic on the first of January 1793 in the 5th Volunteer Battalion of Hérault and fought the Spanish on the Pyrenees front of the War of the First Coalition.
+Thomières joined the French Revolutionary Army on 1 January 1793 in the 5th Volunteer Battalion of Hérault and fought against the Spanish in the War of the Pyrenees.
 Thomières would be elected captain of the battalion in May that year.
 His battalion would be amalgamated eventually becoming part of the 18th Light.

 Thomières was made aide-de-camp to General Jean-Joseph Lamy de Boisconteau [Fr] in July 1793 before being promoted to assistant to the General Staff of the Army of the Eastern Pyrenees in February 1794.
 In these roles Thomières would take part in the battles of Peyrestortes, Boulou, Céret, San Lorenzo de la Muga, Siege of Roses and the Fluvia.

 Thomières transferred to the Army of Italy in 1796 as assistant to General of Brigade François Lanusse and was present at the battles of Second Dego, Mondovì, Lodi, Bassano, and Arcole.
 In 1800 he fought at the battles of Montebello and Marengo as an aide-de-camp to General Claude Perrin Victor.
 In 1805 Thomières would join the Grande Armée becoming aide-de-camp to Marshal Jean Lannes in the Reserve Corps in 1806 and would see action in Prussia and Poland.

 He was promoted to general officer as General of Brigade in July 1807 and would receive his first major command within 2nd division (Louis Henri Loison's) part of the Gironde observation corps [Fr] under General Jean-Andoche Junot as part of the 1807 invasion of Portugal.
 On 21 August 1808 he was wounded while leading his brigade at the Battle of Vimeiro.